Doxycycline For Dogs: Uses, Dosage and Side Effects

 Doxycycline Drug Interactions

 Doxycycline should not be given in combination with any antibiotic from the following groups: penicillin, aminoglycosides, and cephalosporins.
-When doxycycline is given in combination with an antibiotic from these groups, it will reduce the effectiveness of the second antibiotic and overwhelm the liver and the kidneys.
+When Doxycycline is given in combination with an antibiotic from these groups, it will reduce the effectiveness of the second antibiotic and overwhelm the liver and the kidneys.

-If a dog suffers from epilepsy and is taking phenobarbital, prescribing doxycycline in combination with phenobarbital might affect the way the pet will metabolize the antibiotic.
+If a dog suffers from epilepsy and is taking phenobarbital, prescribing Doxycycline in combination with phenobarbital might affect the way the pet will metabolize the antibiotic.

-Patients on blood thinners, such as warfarin, if given doxycycline, must be monitored closely.
+Patients on blood thinners, such as Warfarin, if given Doxycycline, must be monitored closely.
 The antibiotic might interact with the clotting ability.

 Dosing of doxycycline for dogs is different depending on the infection.